 In particular, knowing what it takes to be a good candidate and then a good councillor is vital to winning elections – and to then making something out of the opportunity the voters have given you.

-So here are seven questions to ask yourself if you are thinking of standing in the elections next May:
+So here’s an update of my seven questions to ask yourself if you are thinking of standing in the elections next May or helping someone else think about it:

 What will you do differently from a councillor of another party?